 - You enjoy the convenience of getting all your medical coverage from one source.1

 A Medigap plan might be best for you if:

-- You enjoy the freedom of being able to visit any physician or facility you wish.
+- You enjoy the freedom of being able to visit any physician or facility that accepts Medicare.8

-- You do a lot of traveling or live in more than one location throughout the year.7
+- You often travel outside the U.S. or live in more than one location throughout the year.7